pboyer/verb/docs/docs/index.md

 ## Using verb with three.js

 You can find good examples of using verb with three in the examples directory.
-There's an example code showing how to convert verb geometric types in to three.js Meshes and Lines [here](https://github.com/pboyer/verb/blob/master/examples/js/verbToThreeConversion.js).
+There's an example code showing how to convert verb geometric types in to three.js Meshes and Lines [in the verb examples](https://github.com/pboyer/verb/blob/master/examples/js/verbToThreeConversion.js).